qrp73/K5TOOL/README.md

 Done
 ```

-## Specify serial port name
+## Specify Serial Port Name

-By default the tool using the last serial port from available list.
-But if you want to specify other port, you can do it by adding ```-port <portName>``` argument:
+By default, the tool uses the last serial port from the available list.
+However, if you want to specify a different port, you can do so by adding the `-port <portName>` argument:

 For Linux/MacOS:
 ```
 ./k5tool -port /dev/ttyUSB1 -hello
 ```
-for Windows:
+For Windows:
 ```
 ./k5tool -port COM3 -hello
 ```

-You can use empty -port option to get all available serial ports on the system:
+You can use the `-port` option without specifying a port name to list all available serial ports on the system:
 ```
 $ ./k5tool -port
 /dev/ttyS0
 /dev/ttyUSB0
 ```

+**Note:** Some ports may not appear in this list.
+For example, the built-in serial port on a Raspberry Pi might show up as `/dev/ttyS0` but may require using the name `/dev/ttyAMA0`, which might not be listed.
+This is specific to the operating system.

-## Reboot the radio and show bootloader version
+## Reboot the Radio and Display the Bootloader Version

 ```
 $ ./k5tool -reboot